 There's nothing really special about a business bank account.
 At its basic level, it's just like your personal bank account, but it's one you open solely for your business income and expenditure.

-Many are looking for free business banking, though that doesn't really exist - not in the same way it does for personal bank accounts anyway.
-However, later in this guide we'll run through the top pick accounts, including which business bank accounts are the cheapest.
+Many are looking for free business banking, though that doesn't really exist - at least not in the same way it does for personal bank accounts.
+However, later in this guide we'll run through the top-pick accounts, including some of the cheaper business bank accounts.

 You NEED a business bank account if...